uranami/l4d2-viewmodel-changer/README.md

 ## 🧩 Notes

-- Only works if you are the host of the game.
+- This plugin only works if your game is started with -insecure, or if you join a server with VAC disabled (started with -insecure).
 - Make sure the game is not running while copying the plugin files.
-- You must launch the game with the -insecure launch option for the plugin to work!.
 ## 💬 Feedback

 Found a bug or have suggestions?
 Feel free to open an [Issue](../../issues) or start a discussion!